Using Træfik for internal tools at Bleemeo

 Lionel Porcheron Published on 11 August 2016 by Lionel Porcheron

 At Bleemeo, as many geeks, we use a couple of tools on a day to day basis.
 Most of those tools are small Open Source web applications and, to be trendy, we deploy those tools with Docker.
 In the past, we used to create a virtual machine per service, deploy the tool and configure web server on each machine.
-Moreover if you are using HTTPS, you need to deploy certificates and private keys on each server.
+Moreover, if you are using HTTPS, you need to deploy certificates and private keys on each server.
 With Docker, we have created a simpler architecture we can more easily test on our laptops and more easily deploy.

 Træfik reverse proxy

-In this article we will explain how we deploy our services in Docker containers using Træfik as reverse proxy and web frontal.
+In this article, we will explain how we deploy our services in Docker containers using Træfik as reverse proxy and web frontal.
 Thus, we only have one entry point, and we only configure our https in a single place.
 With Træfik, you no longer need to configure every service, every service register on Træfik and get exposed automatically.

 At Bleemeo, we deploy in this infrastructure: